data301-2020-winter1/course-project-solo_305/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+*1.Using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+* 2.Being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
+* 3.Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* 4.Focusing on what is best for the community
-* Showing empathy towards other community members
+* 5.Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: